A more AI-focused than sound-focused TWS packed with features

 three cases side-by-side — SoundPeats H3, Viaim RecDot, EarFun Pro

-The SoundPeats H3 is positioned as an audiophile-first TWS — better driver, more considered default tuning, and a sound signature that requires far less EQ to reach a neutral result.
+The SoundPeats H3 is positioned as an audiophile-first TWS — better driver configuration, better default tuning, and a sound signature that requires far less EQ to reach a neutral result.
 If pure sound quality is the priority, the H3 wins at a lower price.
 The RecDot makes up the deficit in features: the AI recording, live translation, deeper gesture customisation, and the firmware support ecosystem are all things the H3 does not offer.
 Which matters more depends entirely on what you are buying the earbuds to do.

 Against the EarFun Pro the story is similar — the EarFun prioritises sound quality and ANC performance at the cost of the smart features.
 The RecDot trades some of that acoustic discipline for the Viaim AI platform.
 If you travel internationally and find live translation genuinely useful, the RecDot’s value case improves considerably.